-9.4.1 Comprehensive assessment with frequency selective equipment
+9.4.1 Comprehensive assessment with frequency-selective equipment

 To extrapolate time variant signals to either realistic or theoretical maximum output power conditions, a time invariant component of the signal is evaluated.
 This component is transmitted at constant power level for specific frequencies within a certain band.
-To measure this signal, a frequency selective equipment, and in some cases a specific decoder, is needed (see Appendix III).
-The used time invariant signals for different technologies are the BCCH for GSM22, the common pilot channel CPICH for universal mobile telecommunication system (UMTS)23, and the primary broadcast channel, physical broadcast channel (PBCH) or the reference signal, RS, for LTE.
+To measure this signal, frequency-selective equipment and in some cases a specific decoder is needed (see Appendix III).
+The time invariant signals used for different technologies are the BCCH for GSM, $^{17}$ the CPICH for universal mobile telecommunication system (UMTS), $^{18}$ and the primary broadcast channel, physical broadcast channel (PBCH) or the reference signal, RS, for LTE.
 The ratio between maximum possible signal and the time invariant component of the signal is determined based on knowledge of the technology and the specific BS configuration.
 This ratio corresponds to the extrapolation factor, N:

-20 Knowledge on the statistical distribution of the output power may for example be obtained by conducting network based measurements via the operations support system (OSS), normally used by operators to monitor, control and analyse the network performance ([b-RRC] and [b-Verloock]).
+&lt;sup>15 Knowledge of the statistical distribution of the output power may, for example, be obtained by conducting network-based measurements via the operations support system normally used by operators to monitor, control and analyse the network performance ([b-ETSI TS 125 331] and [b-Mahfouz, 2013]).

-21 When justified, measurements at other heights may be conducted.
+&lt;sup>16 When justified, measurements at other heights may be conducted.